LookRevProject/LookRevToken/audit/code-review/LookRevCrowdSaleToken.md

     // Any account can burn _from's tokens as long as the _from account has
     // approved the _amount to be burnt using approve(0x0, _amount)
-    function burnFrom(address _from, uint _amount) returns (bool success) {
+    // BK Ok - Anyone can burn tokens that have been approved for burning function burnFrom(address _from, uint _amount) returns (bool success) {
-        require(totalSupply >= _amount);
+        // BK Ok - Cannot burn more than total supply require(totalSupply >= _amount);

-        if (balances[_from] >= _amount
+        // BK Ok - Cannot burn more tokens than the token balance if (balances[_from] >= _amount
-            && allowed[_from][0x0] >= _amount
+            // BK Ok - Cannot burn more tokens that the tokens approved for burning && allowed[_from][0x0] >= _amount
+            // BK Ok - Amount must be non-zero
             && _amount > 0
-            && balances[0x0] + _amount > balances[0x0]
+            // BK Ok - Adding burnt tokens to the 0x0 account - check for overflow && balances[0x0] + _amount > balances[0x0]
         ) {
+            // BK Ok
             balances[_from] = safeSub(balances[_from],_amount);
+            // BK Ok
             balances[0x0] = safeAdd(balances[0x0],_amount);
+            // BK Ok
             allowed[_from][0x0] = safeSub(allowed[_from][0x0],_amount);
+            // BK Ok
             totalSupply = safeSub(totalSupply,_amount);
+            // BK Ok - Log event
             Transfer(_from, 0x0, _amount);
+            // BK Ok
             return true;
+        // BK Ok
         } else {
+            // BK Ok
             return false;
         }
     }